 Since the beginning of the Russian invasion of Ukraine, in February, the Egyptian economy has been weathering a significant amount of pressure, that poses a serious threat to the hard-earned gains of the economic reform program, that was launched seven years ago.
-The sharp decline in eastern European tourists turnout to the Red Sea resorts, the disruption of food supply chain, especially in relation to wheat imports, the soaring energy prices as a result of the western economic sanctions on Russia, and the spike in the exchange rate of the Egyptian pound against the U.S. dollar after international policies were made to contain unprecedented inflation rates; are some of the features defining the current economic crisis that Egypt has fallen into because of a war happening in a far-off geography.
+The sharp decline in eastern European tourist turnout to the Red Sea resorts, the disruption of the food supply chain, especially in relation to wheat imports, the soaring energy prices as a result of the Western economic sanctions on Russia, and the spike in the exchange rate of the Egyptian pound against the U.S. dollar after international policies were made to contain unprecedented inflation rates; are some of the features defining the current economic crisis that Egypt has fallen into because of a war happening in a far-off geography.

 Over the past few weeks, urgent changes to monetary policy by the Central Bank of Egypt (CBE), crucial government interventions to suppress surging prices of basic commodities, and generous investments poured into the Egyptian market by the Arab Gulf countries, have effectively participated in protecting the Egyptian economy against the shockwaves of the ongoing global standoff.
 But they are not enough!
-Such temporary actions are crucial for mitigating the influence of the crisis on the microeconomic level, on the short-term.
-However, they are not doing any good to the advancement of the macroeconomic system, on the long-term.
+Such temporary actions are crucial for mitigating the influence of the crisis on the microeconomic level, in the short term.
+However, they are not doing any good to the advancement of the macroeconomic system, in the long-term.
 Rather than pushing the Egyptian economy outside of the bottle’s neck, where it has been stuck for seven decades, they are keeping it comfortably stable in its miserable shape and context.

 ROOTS OF THE CHRONIC ECONOMIC CRISIS

 Economic crises are not new to Egypt.
-In fact, we could comfortably claim that Egypt has been living in a prolonged economic crisis that started with the fall of the monarchy and the establishment of the republic, in early 1950s.
+We could comfortably claim that Egypt has been living in a prolonged economic crisis that started with the fall of the monarchy and the establishment of the republic, in the early 1950s.
 To be honest, the Free Officers coup (July 1952) was unavoidable.
 Egyptians had been suffering under the corruption of the latest royals of the Muhammad Ali dynasty (1805-1952) and the British occupation.
 That, perhaps, explains why the Free Officers movement was widely supported by the vast majority of the grassroots citizens, especially the youth, at that time.

 However, the lack of planning to the day after removing the king made the new republic start on the wrong foot, in both political and economic terms.
 The core theme of the 1952 coup’s propaganda was to empower the poor against the capitalist rich, who had enslaved them to magnify their own wealth.
-In doing so, a “revolution leadership committee” was formed to seize the finances and the properties of the wealthy and reallocate them into state budget to serve the poor.
+In doing so, a “revolution leadership committee” was formed to seize the finances and the properties of the wealthy and reallocate them into the state budget to serve the poor.

-Four years later, when Gamal Abdel Nasser became a president, he took the country several steps further away from capitalism towards his dearly embraced ideology of socialism/communism.
-He started by distributing the farms seized earlier from the capitalists on the poor farmers, who used to work in them under the capitalistic era.
+Four years later, when Gamal Abdel Nasser became president, he took the country several steps further away from capitalism towards his dearly embraced ideology of socialism/communism.
+He started by distributing the farms seized earlier from the capitalists to the poor farmers, who used to work in them during the capitalistic era.
 In parallel, he started a campaign to nationalize major industries and services that defined the pillars of the Egyptian economy at that time; starting from food and beverages factories, and cinema production companies, up to international trade corporations, and the multinational authority that was responsible for managing the Suez Canal.

 Sadly, neither the farmers were able to appropriately manage the farms given to them, nor the state was successful in running the nationalized facilities and businesses.
-Eventually, that led to a severe economic regression, that magnified after the Egyptian military found itself involved in a cluster of wars against the western super powers of that time, either in defense of its own territory or in defense of other Arab countries under the umbrella of Arab nationalism, which was, also, another ideology dearly embraced by Nasser and his counterparts in most Arab states.
+Eventually, that led to a severe economic regression, that magnified after the Egyptian military found itself involved in a cluster of wars against the Western superpowers of that time, either in defense of its own territory or in defense of other Arab countries under the umbrella of Arab nationalism, which was, also, another ideology dearly embraced by Nasser and his counterparts in most Arab states.

 When former President, Anwar Al-Sadat, took power after Nasser’s death, in 1970, Egypt was already going through severe political and societal transformations, that had a negative impact on his ambitious project to substitute Nasser’s failing socialist system with a liberal open market economy.
-As a result, a hybrid economic system that constitutes an odd combination of the distorted socialist project of Nasser and the incomplete liberalist project of Al-Sadat, had to be born.
-Such a flawed system kept the Egyptian economy running, but dramatically hindered its potential to grow and prosper, or even adapt to constant changes in the international economy, over the years.
+As a result, a hybrid economic system that constitutes an odd combination of the distorted socialist project of Nasser and the incomplete liberalist project of Al-Sadat had to be born.
+Such a flawed system kept the Egyptian economy running but dramatically hindered its potential to grow and prosper, or even adapt to constant changes in the international economy, over the years.

 Mubarak depended mainly on the high revenues of tourism and the Suez Canal, as well as the annual military aid from the United States (US$ 1.3 billion), and the under-the-table inducements by corrupt businessmen, to feed the state budget.
 Meanwhile, he avoided applying taxation on a wide scale or firming tax collection policies in a way that may stir the anger of the middle class and make himself accountable to them.
-At the same time, he exaggerated in subsidizing basic food commodities, especially the bread, and made regular annual raises, labeled as “almenha” (the president’s give away), to blue-collar labor and civil servants who resemble the majority of grassroots citizens.
+At the same time, he exaggerated subsidizing basic food commodities, especially bread, and made regular annual raises, labeled as “almenha” (the president’s giveaway), to blue-collar labor and civil servants who resemble the majority of grassroots citizens.

-However, as the flawed economic system became the norm, under Mubarak, corruption found its way to both public and private sectors.
+However, as the flawed economic system became the norm, under Mubarak, corruption found its way to both the public and private sectors.
 That further complicated Egypt’s chronic economic crisis, which got even worse after a popular revolution, supported by the military, overthrew Mubarak in 2011, followed by another uprising in 2013 against the short rule of the Muslim Brotherhood regime, and a state of unbearable instability and lack of security that lasted until the end of 2015.